Asthma is a common long-term condition that can cause coughing, wheezing, chest tightness and breathlessness.

 Asthma can develop at any age, including in young children and elderly people.

-Asthma in adults is more common in women than men.
+Asthma in adults is more common in women than in men.

 While there is no cure for asthma, there are a number of treatments that can help control the condition.